ThinkParQ/beegfs-csi-driver/docs/deployment.md

 ### No Effect

-These parameters are specified elsewhere (a Kubernetes StorageClass, etc.) and have no effect when specified in the beeGFSClientConf configuration section.
+These parameters are specified elsewhere (a Kubernetes StorageClass, etc.) or are determined dynamically and have no effect when specified in the beeGFSClientConf configuration section.

 * sysMgmtdHost (specified in a *fileSystemSpecificConfigs[i]* or by the volume definition itself)
 * connClientPortUDP (semi-random to allow multiple filesystem mounts)
+* connPortShift

 ### Unsupported